Batch-Man/FnC/README.md

 # FnC Function
 **Description:**
-This program can Generate a Skeleton for you to start your projects easy!
+This program can generate a skeleton for you to start your projects easy!

 AUTHOR:	Kvc